Ysb321/NetflixClone/README.md

 **Responsive Layout**: The starting page is fully responsive, ensuring a seamless viewing experience across various devices and screen sizes, from desktops to mobile devices.

-Customization Options: The clone offers customization options, allowing developers to easily modify the layout, colors, and content to suit their preferences or integrate additional features.

 # How to Use:

 To explore the Netflix Starting Page Clone: